hotosm/osm-fieldwork/docs/programs.md

      python setup.py install

-Once you have the odkconvert package installed, you can use odk2csv.py to convert an ODK XML instance file to CSV format.
+Once you have the osm_fieldwork package installed, you can use odk2csv.py to convert an ODK XML instance file to CSV format.
 Here's an example command:

     odk2csv.py -i path/to/my_survey.xml